itay-nakash/itay-nakash/README.md

 I'm currently a third year student in computer science at the Thechnion 💻

-Taking part in the Schulich Leaders Scholarships, and hoping to change the world :wink:
+Taking part in the Schulich Leaders Scholarships, and would love to hear about project ideas !

 I love learning new technologies, and experimenting with new projects 🤓